dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/32/dashboards/q/ma?count=6&maxCount=20&max=CHART&max=MAP

 Will search for the following:

-* analytical object name contains the string "ma"
+* Analytical object name contains the string "ma"
-* return up to 6 of each type
+* Return up to 6 of each type
-* for CHART and MAP types, return up to 20
+* For CHART and MAP types, return up to 20 items

 <table>
 <caption>dashboards/q query parameters</caption>